 Many Women began to Drink

-Near the end of prohibition an observer wrote that “Since 1920 [the beginning of prohibition] the changed attitudes of women toward liquor has been one of the most influential factors in the encouragement of lawless drinking.
+Near the end of prohibition an observer wrote this.
+“Since 1920 [beginning of prohibition] the changed attitudes of women toward liquor has been one of the most influential factors in the encouragement of lawless drinking.
 Drinking in 1910 was a man’s game.”
-He explained that “Drinking today is a man-and- woman’s game.
+He explained that “Drinking today is a man – and – woman’s game.
 In all former times the man got drunk and came home to his disgusted and long-suffering wife.
 Today they sometimes get drunk together and try to slip into the house as quietly as possible, so as not to wake the children.”31